 If you’re thinking of hiking a moderate or strenuous trail, you’ll need to make sure that you have the appropriate equipment.

-Make sure that have the hiking essentials to hand e.g. proper gear, food, water, first aid, etc. On strenuous hikes in particular you may need to factor in more extra layers especially if your trail takes you to high elevations.
+Make sure that have the hiking essentials to hand e.g. proper gear, food, water, map and compass, first aid, etc. On strenuous hikes in particular you may need to factor in more extra layers especially if your trail takes you to high elevations.

 What you can get away without packing for a gentle three mile stroll near to towns is very different to what you need for longer hikes, especially those in isolated areas where help and shelter can be very far away.